 As we all know, asking for any kind of praise or feedback can be a bit of a social nuisance.
-It can be tricky asking for testimonials, but it’s really worthwhile because they are one of the most effective ways of overcoming doubt for visitors on your page.
-Here we share our tried and tested way of getting them, without pulling our hair out and breaking out into hives.
+It can be tricky asking for marketing consultant testimonials, but it’s really worthwhile because they are one of the most effective ways of overcoming doubt for visitors on your page.
+Here we share our tried and tested way of getting them, without pulling our hair out and without breaking out into hives.

 But first, why is important to get testimonials?